From the President

 Welcome to Chautauqua Institution.

-Hill holds a B.A. in journalism from St. Bonaventure and an M.A. in arts and cultural management from Saint Mary’s University of Minnesota.
-He is currently pursuing an Ed.D. in Vanderbilt University’s program in Leadership and Learning in Organizations.
+Dr. Hill holds a B.A. in journalism from St. Bonaventure, an M.A. in arts and cultural management from Saint Mary’s University of Minnesota, and a Doctorate in Education from Vanderbilt University’s Peabody College.
 He was a founding faculty member of the Master of Arts Management program at George Mason University, where, in 2011, he was named faculty member of the year.
 He has also given lectures on the non-profit sector to groups from France and China in his work with GMU and as a visiting lecturer for Georgetown University.
 In 2016, he was chosen as a leadership fellow in the American Express — Aspen Institute Academy, and in 2012, was selected as one 12 American Express NGen Leadership Fellows in the United States.
-He is a member and Secretary of St. Bonaventure University’s Board of Trustees, and a member of the Robert H. Jackson Center Board of Directors.
-Hill first came to the Institution in 1996 as Assistant Editor/Copy Editor of The Chautauquan Daily and later served as guest critic for theater and symphonic music.
+He is a member and Secretary of St. Bonaventure University’s Board of Trustees, a member of the Robert H. Jackson Center Board of Directors and a member of the Leadership Network of the American Enterprise Institute.
+Dr. Hill first came to the Institution in 1996 as Assistant Editor/Copy Editor of The Chautauquan Daily and later served as guest critic for theater and symphonic music.